EiriasValar/FF4FE-Tracker/README.md

   Consider leaving the locations in the Dismissed state but displaying them anyway (i.e. struck out, as though the Dismissed filter was on)
 - Create a Locations dictionary keyed on (Value?
-Objective?) so we don't have to scan the whole list looking for Objective properties to update
+Objective?) so we don't have to scan the whole list looking for Objective properties to update.
+- Add a filter for Objective value, if I can think of a real-world scenario in which you'd want to filter out objectives.